nabilmohamed99/Middle_Ware_mqtt/README.md

 # Project Description

-The Device Data Management System is a powerful platform designed to efficiently manage and analyze data from a diverse array of devices.
+The Device Data Management System is a rest api  designed to efficiently manage and analyze data from a diverse array of devices.
 Leveraging a RESTful API for seamless data ingestion and an MQTT middleware for real-time communication.
 ## Key Features

 - **REST API:**